Playing sport during pregnancy

 You may need to make some changes as your pregnancy advances.

-During this time, try not to overheat so as to protect both yourself and your baby:
+During this time, keep cool to protect both yourself and your baby.
+To avoid overheating:

-Your own body weight also moves forward so there is an increased risk of falling.
+Your own centre of gravity also moves so there is an increased risk of falling.
 If you feel unsteady or uncomfortable, stop what you're doing.

 Your ligaments become looser so there is more chance of ligament injuries.
-Avoid sports that involve heavy weights or sudden movements and changes in direction such as court sports like tennis.
+Avoid sports that involve:

-Your blood pressure may decrease so move more slowly to avoid getting dizzy when changing your posture (for example, from sitting to standing).
+Your blood pressure may decrease.
+To avoid getting dizzy when changing your posture (for example, from sitting to standing) make slower movements.

-After 16 weeks, avoid activity that involves lying on your back since this affects blood supply to the baby and can make you feel dizzy.
+After 16 weeks, avoid activity that involves lying on your back.
+This affects the blood supply to the baby and can make you feel dizzy.

 What sport is recommended?